Relative Langlands duality and Koszul duality: Introduction

 \subsection{An isomorphism of $W$-modules}

 Let $W$ denote the Weyl group of $G$.
 Since it is also the Weyl group of $G^{\vee}$, we have natural identifications

-In the above equation one can also pass to the $\Ztwo$-graded versions of all the categories, since this does not change the Grothendieck group.
+In the above equation one can also pass to the $\BZ/2$-graded versions of all the categories, since this does not change the Grothendieck group.
 The Bezrukavnikov-Yun equivalence induces thus an involutive automorphism $\sigma$ of $\ZZ[W]$ sending every $w$ to $(-1)^{\ell(w)}w$.
-It follows that under the conditions of Theorem \ref{main} the equation~\eqref{K} an isomorphism of $W$-modules if we twist the right hand side by $\sigma$.

 On the other hand, we set $\fX=T^*_\psi\fY$, and consider a symplectic variety $\fX\times T^*\CB$ equipped with a Hamiltonian $G$-action.
 (Here $\CB$ stands for the flag variety $\CB=G/B$.)
 We denote by $\tilde\bmu\colon \fX\times T^*\CB\to\fg^*$ the moment map.
 Then the zero moment level $\widetilde{\Lambda}_\fX:=\tilde\bmu{}^{-1}(0)$ is the union of $\psi$-twisted conormal bundles to the {\em relevant} $G$-orbits in $\fY\times\CB$.
 In particular, $\widetilde{\Lambda}_\fX\subset\fX\times T^*\CB$ is a Lagrangian subvariety.
 Recall that according to~\cite[Theorem 3.4.1]{cg}, the group algebra $\BC[W]$ is naturally isomorphic to the convolution algebra $H(Z_\fg)$ spanned by the top degree part of the Borel-Moore homology of the Steinberg variety of triples $Z_\fg=T^*\CB\times_\fg T^*\CB$.
 This algebra acts naturally on $H(\widetilde{\Lambda}_\fX)$: the top degree part of the Borel-Moore homology of $\widetilde{\Lambda}_\fX$.
 Similarly, on the dual side, $\BC[W]\cong H(Z_{\fg^\vee})$ acts on $H(\widetilde{\Lambda}_{\fX^\vee})$.
 In~\cite{fgt} we formulated a conjecture relating the $H(Z_\fg)\cong\BC[W]\cong H(Z_{\fg^\vee})$-modules $H(\widetilde{\Lambda}_\fX)$ and $H(\widetilde{\Lambda}_{\fX^\vee})$.
 This conjecture is false as stated; we are grateful to Guy Shtotland who drew our attention to this fact, see~\cite[Remark 1.5]{s}.
 The corrected version reads as follows: